Butternut Squash Gnocchi

 - When squash is cool enough to handle, scoop the flesh from the peel and place in a food processor.
 Process until very smooth (or whip with a mixer).

-- Remove large hunks of the dough then roll into a rope and cut into 1 inch sections to form the gnocchi.
+Remove large chunks of the dough then roll into a rope and cut into 1 inch sections to form the gnocchi.
 Place onto a wax paper, cover until ready to boil.

-- For the Sauce: Melt butter in a large skillet over medium heat, then add garlic and sage.
-Cook until garlic is just starting to turn golden brown, be carful you do not want to burn your garlic.
+For the Sauce: Melt butter in a large skillet over medium heat, then add garlic and sage.
+Cook until garlic is just starting to turn golden brown, be careful you do not want to burn your garlic.

 - To cook gnocchi: Bring a large pot of water to a boil then salt lightly.
 Add 1 cup gnocchi at a time to the salted, boiling water, then cook at a gentle boil until gnocchi float to the top, about 2 minutes.
 Transfer using a slotted spoon or spider to your sauce.
 Cook remaining gnocchi then add to the sauce.
 Season with salt & pepper then toss to coat.